muratk5n/thirdwave/en/README.md

 Most Kurds live without an official country.
 They certainly cannot join NATO, have no diplomatic basis to even consider it.
-The Kurds who were a threat to TR became that way because of latter's failed policies, its nation creation project.
+The Kurds who were a threat to TR became that way because of latter's failed policies, its faulty nation creation project.

 "Isn't the situation of Kurds same as Ukraine's?